Pattern — WebSocket¶

 :auth-token (some-token)}]])

-:record-connection-opts persists them into :data; the :active state's :invoke :data fn reads them out at spawn time and threads them into the child :websocket/socket actor.
+:record-connection-opts persists them into :data; the :active state's :spawn :data fn reads them out at spawn time and threads them into the child :websocket/socket actor.
 Every reconnect re-reads :data at the new :active entry, so a refreshed token (via [:ws/connection [:ws/refresh-token new-token]]) automatically flows into the next socket without re-dispatching :ws/connect.
 A full re-target (different URL) is a fresh :ws/connect that records the new opts and forces an :active re-entry.

 For the canonical menu of mechanisms — event payload (used here for caller-supplied URL/token), spawn-spec :data fn (used between this machine and the child socket actor), and boot-time host config (when the URL is fixed by build-time config and threaded in by the boot machine) — see Pattern-AsyncEffect §Parameter passing across the boundary.